loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 #indent[
   + It is forbidden to construct a pair of two stacks
   + The kinds in a sum type must match
-  + Type variables are stacks, which means they cannot be used for regular polymorphism.
+  + Type variables are stacks, which means they cannot be used for polymorphism (see @PointerClosureConversion).
 ]

-The reason type variables are stacks is a requirement for when we make the structure of stacks explicit.
-We will expand on this in
-@PointerClosureConversion.

 Each negation enables one of three programming styles: goto ($*$) , procedural ($~$), and higher-order ($not$).

-The first, goto, is the most primitive, it can be considered as a one-way transfer of control.
+The first, goto, is the most primitive.
+It can be considered as a one-way transfer of control.
 Consider the function $f : *(A times.circle *B)$.
 From $f$ we can call the continuation $*B$, which is just a static function pointer, and because it is only a static function pointer, it can not capture any state.
-The state that $*B$ manipulates is exactly $B$, and it is passed explicitly by $f$.
+The state that $*B$ manipulates is exactly the stack $B$, and it is passed by $f$. #todo[add image, ill-kinded]

 The second style, procedural, enables exactly what its name suggests: procedures.
 The type signature $f : *(A times.circle ~B)$ now exactly corresponds to the